 - Inadequate lighting or a faulty handrail in a stairwell or building entrance causing a fall hazard.

-All of these hazards can lead to a member of staff being injured due to a slip, trip or fall.
+These hazards can lead to a member of staff being injured due to a slip, trip or fall.
 In each case, the employer could be held responsible for not mitigating the hazard that caused the accident.
 To find out if your workplace accident claim is valid, please talk over your claim with one of our claim advisors.

-Falls From A Height At Work
+Falls From A Height At Work – If You Slip And Fall At Work Can You Sue?

 Statistics For Slips And Falls In The Workplace